 In addition to the wide variety of books from local university and other presses, our museum store carries several books published by the Clark County Historical Society.
-The following CCHS publications are currently available and can be purchased in the store or via mail.
-For the latter, just fill out the Publication Order Form, enclose a check or money order, and mail it to the museum.
+The following CCHS publications are currently available and can be purchased in the store or via the paypal order form below .
 You can also order any of our publications by calling (360) 993-5679.
 For a sample of the books that we carry from other publishers, click here.

 Clark County History 2015 Price: $14.00 On March 17th, 2016, the Clark County History 2015 annual publication became available for purchase.
 Since 1960, CCHS has worked with authors and historians to explore a variety of topics regrading Clark County history.
 Special thanks are due to our editor Martin Middlewood and graphic designers Kris Wells & Coralee Brewer as well as Clark County Printing Services.
 CCHS members receive a complimentary copy of the Society’s Annual Publication.
 (Student members do not receive a complimentary copy of the Annual Publication.)
 Click here to become a member or renew.
 Please contact the Clark County Historical Museum (phone 360-993-5679) if interested in the availability and ordering of back issues.

 Woven History Closing Sale Price: $10.00 On December 2, 2004 we celebrated the release of our 98 page, full color Woven History: Native American Basketry publication and the opening of our exhibit by the same name.
 The publication and the exhibit showcase the amazing baskets in our museum collection.